pha4ge/primer-schemes-website/README.md

-# primalscheme-labs
+# primer-schemes-website

-Developer documentation for the `labs.primalscheme.com` frontend.
+Developer documentation for the `primerschemes.pha4ge.org` frontend.

 This is a SvelteKit static site that:
 - fetches the upstream primer scheme catalog at runtime